aaronegolden/crawl/README.md

 | v1   | GOLDEN_DRAGON         | MONS_GOLDEN_DRAGON         | MONS_SWAMP_DRAGON     |
 | v1   | ORB_GUARDIAN          | MONS_ORB_GUARDIAN          | None                  |

+### v1 balancing results

+After completing v1 balancing, I tested out zot in wizard mode.
+I ran through the dungeon and to zot with 27 in all skills, but no other adjustments.
+I picked up items as I went to get a sense of what an average run might have after running the previous floors.

+Then, I entered zot and fought the enemies there.
+They were still much stronger than what I was prepared for.
+I also saw some enemies as part of vaults which were not rebalanced, so I will need to revisit that.

+I set all my skills to 14, which is still likely much better than what people would have at that time, and tried fighting some enemies.
+Overall, everything was still too strong.
+Orb of Fire killed me almost a dozen times, and absorbed at least fifty hits before going down.
+Damage-wise, things might be okay, but enemies still feel way too bulky.
+I will divide AC, EV and HP of the above enemies by two and see how that feels.
+This will bring most enemies closer to the durability of the average orc warrior.
+I will revisit damage after the durability issues have been revisited.

 ## References

 [DCSS README](https://github.com/crawl/crawl)